gmarino2048/64bit-os-tutorial/Chapter 1/1.2 - Hello, BIOS/README.md

 null character.
 This would be a good time to look at the `print.asm` file and take a look at the source code.

+## Another Thing

+We can use the `%include` directive in NASM to copy code files verbatim into our program.
+We use this pretty extensively to make sure that our assembly files don't get too jumbled up.
+This is why we included `print.asm` in the source, but only need to assemble `boot.asm`, it's already been included!

 ## Building

 Building this example is the same as building the previous step.
 To